GaneshBalki/GamingGears/SRS.md

-# Software Requirements Specification (SRS) - Gaming Enthusiasts E-commerce Platform
+# Software Requirements Specification (SRS) - GamingGears

 ## 1. Introduction
 The Gaming Enthusiasts E-commerce Platform is an online website that aims to provide a comprehensive collection of gaming gear for gaming enthusiasts.
 It also offers expert guidance by allowing experts to curate and share gaming setup lists.
 This document outlines the functional and non-functional requirements for the development of the platform.